Arizona Leisure - Vacation Guide

 Map of the Arizona stretch of Route 66 showing towns and major attractions

-Attractions Along Route 66
+Things To Do Along Route 66 in Arizona

 Traveling Route 66 in Arizona means discovering a wide range of attractions, from quirky roadside stops to historic landmarks and natural wonders.
 Visitors can explore classic Route 66 museums, browse gift shops filled with vintage memorabilia, and stop for photos at famous landmarks like the Hackberry General Store.
 The route also passes near major attractions such as the Grand Canyon, Meteor Crater, and Petrified Forest National Park, making it easy to combine a historic road trip with some of Arizona’s most scenic destinations.
 Along the way, travelers can enjoy local restaurants, classic diners, and small-town charm that define the Route 66 experience.